 Although it can be a difficult conversation to have, it is important to talk to your parents about their financial situation and their estate planning.
-You can ask them to compile a list of bank accounts, investment accounts, life insurance policies, student loans, and any debts they have.
+You can ask them to compile a list of bank accounts, investment accounts, life insurance policies, student loans, and any debts.
 Then, agree on a safe place to keep the list.

 This preplanning can make sorting through everything easier when the time comes or if you need to help your parents financially.
 You may also want to talk about funeral plans at this time.
 Some people purchase a life insurance policy that will cover burial expenses.
 Other people pay for their burial expenses before they die.
 Ask what your parents have done so that you are prepared when the time comes.

 Discuss Long-Term Care and End of Life Plans